MarcosFernandez/fastqCoverage/README.md

     make clean
     make

-A debug binary should be create at Debug folder called fastqCoverage.
+A debug binary should be created at Debug folder called fastqCoverage.

 -------------
 Documentation